andrewraim/allocation/NOTES.md

 TODO
-* Make sure "V.str" and "v,v0" are properly referred to.
+* Make sure "V_str" and "v,v0" are properly referred to.

 Are there any related packages?
 * Official Statistics view in CRAN <https://cran.r-project.org/web/views/OfficialStatistics.html>